ebsamson3/SwiftOverpassAPI/README.md

 	    """
 ```

-This query finds all theatres less than 200 meters from any BART (Bay Area Rapid Transit) stop.
+This query finds all theaters less than 200 meters from any BART (Bay Area Rapid Transit) stop.
 To learn more about the Overpass Query Language, I recommend checking out out the [Overpass Language Guide](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide#Recursing_up_and_down:_Completed_ways_and_relations), the [Overpass Query Language Wiki](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL), and [Overpass API by Example](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_API_by_Example).

 ### **Choosing a query output type**